celinawong21/WF-ML-Model/README.md

 | 1   | 125000 | 675  | Current     | 6.2          | 3            | 0           |

 ## Results
+* insert heatmap pertaining to the correlations of all variables
+* show basic stats of variables (if any stand out) to help the client gauge the data format and better understand the modeling process
-* insert graphs or tables displaying model's within and out of sample fit.
+* insert graphs or tables displaying the model's within and out of sample fit.

 ## Risk Considerations
-Economic predictions are indeed influenced by a multitude of factors, including inflation rates, housing price indices (HPI), interest rates on loans, and unemployment rates.
-These variables are interconnected and can be affected by global trade dynamics, geopolitical events, and various other factors.

-The efficacy of any economic model is indeed influenced by its ability to account for and adapt to these external factors and fluctuations in economic variables.
-Models that fail to adequately capture the complexity and interdependence of these factors may struggle to provide accurate predictions.

-To mitigate uncertainty and improve the efficacy of economic models, researchers often employ advanced statistical techniques, incorporate more data sources, and refine the underlying assumptions of the models.
-Additionally, scenario analysis and sensitivity testing can help assess the resilience of the predictions to changes in external factors.
-Despite these efforts, it's important to recognize that economic forecasting will always entail some degree of uncertainty, given the dynamic and interconnected nature of the global economy.
-Therefore, while economic models can provide valuable insights and guidance, they should be used cautiously and in conjunction with other sources of information and expert judgment.
+* **Automation Risk**: Discussion on the consequences of relying solely on predictive models for decision-making without human oversight.
+* careful consideration of how sampling a minuscule proportion of the overall data may lead to biases or an inability to fully predict default during periods of crisis.
+* * consider how data during times of crisis is inherently biased (because loans will be only given out to customers with great finances who won't default).
+Rather, it is equally important to predict when a crisis may occur so that proper actions can be taken before it is too late.

 ## Potential Next Steps
 * **Integration of Additional Data Sources**: consider incorporating regional economic indicators or property market data alongside existing sources like Freddie Mac to enhance predictive accuracy.
 * **Dynamic Feature Selection**: develop adaptive feature selection mechanisms to prioritize relevant features and adjust the model's feature set over time based on their importance.
 * **Larger Dataset**: apply the modeling techniques to all Freddie Mac single-family home loan data to further incorporate the changes in the economic scenario over time.
 * **Government Intervention**: consideration of any regulatory compliance and ethical implications in future iterations of the project.
-* **User Interface**: create a front-end development to input certain criteria about a loan and output its potential rate of default.
+* **User Interface**: create a front-end development to input certain criteria about a loan or macroeconomic variables and output its potential rate of default.
+This application will take user input, visually explain the impact of each variable, and attempt to boost the interpretability of the model.

+## Author Contributions